kkivan/autofixtures/README.md

   }
 }
 ```
-This is much better than creating models inline everytime, but it's a lot of boilerplate code, that needs to be compiled and maintained every time we change our models.
+This is much better than creating models inline every time, but it's a lot of boilerplate code, that needs to be compiled and maintained every time we change our models.

 # Usage
 ## Basic
-With Autofixtures all you need to do is comform your model to Decodable (if it doesn't yet), and import Autofixtures
+With Autofixtures, all you need to do is conform your model to Decodable (if it doesn't yet), and import Autofixtures
 ```
 import Autofixtures
 extension User: Decodable {}